dfosterhill/matlab_class/scripts/week1/matlab_overview.md

 \> help plot

 ![help plot](https://github.com/dfosterhill/matlab_class/blob/main/images/help_plot.png)

+The help that you get here in the command window is quite thorough and will usually do the trick.
+However, it is simple black and white text and at times will feel a bit lacking.

 You can similarly get help on a specific command by using the search box in the help browser: